 Not only was it great at taking pictures, but the white never registered my dirty hands from hiking, and the camera continued to work even after I took it hiking in the pouring rain in Illinois.

-So you can imagine my utter dismay when Michael and I took it hiking last weekend and the shutter refused to work.
+So you can imagine my utter dismay when I took it hiking last weekend and the shutter refused to work.

 See that black shadow at the top of the picture?
 That’s the shutter refusing to open all the way, even after I nudged it open as far as I dared with my fingers.
 No doubt I smudged the hell out of my lens while doing it – an amateur mistake.

 All day I worried about it, though I continued to take pictures as best as I could.
 I never hike the same location twice, so I knew I couldn’t miss the opportunity to capture the trail then and there – not just for my blog, but for me.

 Many people want to look back at old pictures of themselves to see how they’ve grown.
 Me?
 I want to look at all the places I’ve been to.
 To me, that’s far more important.

 So I decided to keep struggling with the camera for 45 seconds before every picture I took – smudging the lens more and more as I went along.
 It wasn’t the best case scenario, but truth be told: it wasn’t the worst either.